 After creating your site, next is to install and activate the best WordPress plugins.
 These plugins will take your online business to the next level.

-As a newbie in the system, you’d wonder what are the best WordPress plugins for blogs and business websites.
+As a newbie in the system, you’d wonder what the best WordPress plugins for blogs and business websites are.

 WordPress has over 54,000 plugins that will help businesses at different levels expand the usability of their website.

 To save you time, I’ve come up with a list of 10 best WordPress plugins for blogs and business websites, which will help you flourish online.
 Before diving into the list, learn how to start a blog if you don’t have one.

 10 Best WordPress Plugins for Blogs and Business Websites

 Getting all the traffic stats of your site is very important.
 It allows you to know visitor’s stat like location, average session duration, page views, and bounce rate.
 MonsterInsights is the #1 Google Analytics plugin for WordPress.

 MonsterInsights, when activated, connects your site with Google Analytics to show visitor’s data on the dashboard of your WordPress.
 The stats from the analytics enables you to optimize your website for more visitors, subscribers, and revenue.